 The Four Seasons Geneva is a lakefront property located in the heart of this Swiss city.
 Geneva airport is a short drive away, around 20-30 minutes in a taxi.
 The hotel itself is slap bang in the middle of Geneva you can walk everywhere.
 This hotel is on the waterfront and is desperately historic and romantic.

 Geneva is a year-round destination.
 Summer is balmy and ideal for romantic walks around the lake and boat trips across the lake.
-Autumn is a misty and romantic time to visit with the leaves falling off the trees.
-Spring is also an uplifting tie to visit, but it can get awfully cold in the winter, so I would always choose to visit late spring, summer, or early autumn to hedge my bets with the weather.
+Autumn is a misty and romantic time to visit, with the leaves falling off the trees.
+Spring is also an uplifting time to visit, but it can get awfully cold in the winter, so I would always choose to visit late spring, summer, or early autumn to hedge my bets with the weather.

 There are two entrances to Four Seasons Geneva, one at the front of the building overlooking the lake, where the supercars drop off the high-net-worth guests.
 This rotating door leads onto a grand marble foyer which is so swish.
 It will really blow you away.